XodoDocs/itext-legacy-tmc-techblog/pdfchain/whitepaper_js_8_30_2017.md

 ## Usecase - port of Antwerp

+The port of Antwerp, largest port of Belgium and second largest port of Europe in terms of container-capacity is experimenting with blockchain-technology for the automation of logistics.
+This way, the port aims to speed up the many interactions between clients and stakeholders.
+They also aim to reduce the cost.
+Not just the cost of the enormous papertrail, but also price-fluctuations not being communicated clearly, a dollar to euro conversion not having been fixed, or a bill-of-laden mismatch.

+Transporting even a single container will include a minimum of 30 different parties.
+Going from the truck-drivers that delivered the goods that went into the container, to the people loading the container, the people taking the goods out of the container, as well as the harbormaster.
+Communication between all these parties occurs over a wide variety of platforms and media.
+Email, fax, phone being the most common ones.
+It’s no surprise that information gets lost or distorted along the way.

+Security is the largest issue.
+In order to ensure containers can only be moved and opened by the correct people, they are often locked with a code.
+The code has to pass through all the communication-channels mentioned above.
+Most of them are insecure.
+Containers often go missing, their content stolen.
+And because the container isn’t continuously tracked, nobody can be blamed for its disappearance.

+This is where blockchains provide the perfect fit.
+A single source of truth (the bill of laden) can be passed and signed (as a token) between all parties.
+This offers stakeholders a way of tracking the container in real time.
+It also enables stakeholders to see where the container went missing, and under who's responsibility.

 ## Why work with us?

 ### with regards to pdf

+We know that a lot of companies are currently looking into blockchain technology.
+So why would you chose to work with iText?

+- We are proven PDF experts.
+- We have upwards of 20 years of experience with PDF related software.
+- We are Members of ISO committee that sets PDF standards.

 ### with regards to blockchain

+- We have invested a substantial amount of time in investigating blockchain technology.
+- We are in the process of aquiring patents with regards to blockchain-PDF interaction.
+- We have many useful contacts with startups.
+- These startups typically offer a mutually beneficial cooperation, they learn about the possibilities of PDF documents.
+And we learn about how blockchain can be used in new and exciting ways.

 ## The hype